Sai-sakunthala/ibm-interview/README.md

-# Heisenberg Model Simulation (Scaled-Down Version)
+# Heisenberg Model Simulation (Scaled Down Version to 5 qubits)

 This project implements the Heisenberg Hamiltonian with nearest-neighbour couplings and local fields, simulates time evolution using first-order Trotterization, and compares different initial qubit layouts when transpiling to the FakeTorino backend.